alan-yahya/Materials-Informatics/README.md

 # Orbital Simulations

+In order to cross-validate data from literature mining methods, it is important to have access to a robust suite of simulation/screening tools.

-A flask app demonstrating multiple scientific python libraries with cross-talk for chemistry informatics.
-Intended to complement  a literature-based scientific discovery pipeline (see ChemDataExtractor2.0).
+To this end, this flask app demonstrates multiple scientific python libraries with cross-talk for materials/cheminformatics.

 In this implementation, OpenBabel, ChEMBL and ChemML are used for property retrieval and basic modelling.
 Further analysis is managed by the MDAnalysis library.